 Singapore Grand Prix (September)

-This Formula One World Championship motor race takes place in Singapore and was the inaugural F1 night race.
-Using roads around the Marina Bay area, the race takes place at night to avoid the hot and humid conditions typical of Singapore during the day.
-The circuit utilises powerful lighting systems to replicate daylight conditions and the most stringent safety protocols are adhered to in order to ensure driver and spectator safety.
+Each year, this legendary Formula One World Championship motor race takes place in roads around Marina Bay.
+Held at night to avoid Singapore's typically hot, humid weather, the circuit utilises powerful lighting systems to replicate daylight conditions and the most stringent safety protocols are adhered to in order to ensure driver and spectator safety.